Close

 Synchronous Advisor Orientation

-Advisors who complete the Synchronous Advisor Orientation will be eligible to advise a student organization for the academic year.
+Starting with the 2025-2026 academic year, all advisors will be required to complete the synchronous advisor orientation.
+Advisors who complete the synchronous advisor orientation will be eligible to advise a student organization for the academic year.
 Updates will be sent to Advisors through email and our Campus Life Weekly Newsletter.
-Advisors will need to attend another Synchronous Advisor Orientation yearly to renew their eligibility.
+Advisors who previously attended the training will need to attend another Synchronous Advisor Orientation to renew their eligibility.
+Sign up here to attend a training.

 Overview of role and responsibilities